 Dr. Niels Hölder, Dr. Dirk Schüssler-Langeheine, Dr. Clemens Steins; patent attorneys: Dr. Thorsten Bausch, Dr. Leo Polz, Dr. Matthias Kindler, Dr. Peter Klusmann, Dr. Peter Schweighart, Dr. Joseph Taormino, Dr. Joachim Renken (“perfectly prepared and rigorous argumentation”, client).

 All-round IP activity.
 Around 75 percent of the practice is in patents, focusing on patent prosecution, with very broad technical expertise.
 Opposition and nullity suits and infringement proceedings as well as global litigation coordination.
 Trademarks and unfair competition.

-Krka/Tad against Mundipharma regarding Targin; Apple, Asus and IP Bridge concerning mobile communications; Nikon against Carl Zeiss SMT regarding semiconductor technology; Bayer against BASF regarding herbicide; Panasonic regarding LED patents; frequent litigation for: Astellas, AstraZeneca, Boehringer Ingelheim, Lundbeck, NTT DoCoMo, Seiko Epson and Toshiba; filing for Mitsubishi, Seiko Epson, NTT DoCoMo.
+Krka/Tad against Mundipharma regarding Targin; Apple, Asus and IP Bridge concerning mobile communications; Nikon against Carl Zeiss SMT regarding semiconductor technology; Bayer against BASF regarding herbicide; Panasonic regarding LED patents; frequent litigation for: Astellas, AstraZeneca, Boehringer Ingelheim, Lundbeck, NTT DoCoMo, Seiko Epson and Toshiba; filing for Mitsubishi, Seiko Epson.